Join Swim Team

-- the Western Division: Big Sandy, Cut Bank, Shelby, Chester, Conrad, Bitterroot (Hamilton), Columbia Falls, Fort Benton, Sunburst, Plains
+- Western Division: Big Sandy, Cut Bank, Shelby, Chester, Conrad, Bitterroot (Hamilton), Columbia Falls, Fort Benton, Sunburst, Plains

 - There are 3 pools in the state that are yard pools instead of meter.
 These are Cut Bank, Harlem, and Shelby.
 They are a little bit shorter than a meter pool.

-- To qualify to swim at the Divisional swim meet, the swimmer needs to swim in two meets throughout the regular season.
+- To qualify to swim at the Divisional swim meet, the swimmer needs to swim in two Eastern Division meets throughout the regular season.
 It does not matter what place the swimmer finishes in those meets, or even if they were disqualified in their event, as long as they got in the pool in their entered event, it will count as an official meet.
 It is the Swim Team Board’s goal to have ALL swimmers to strive to swim at the Divisional meet.

 - There are four different strokes: breaststroke, backstroke, butterfly, and freestyle (during freestyle a swimmer is allowed to swim any stroke and will not be disqualified for using a different stroke, however, they must swim the alternate stroke correctly or they will be disqualified).